 Plants can be moved outdoors in summer to a position protected from direct sunlight, but must be brought back indoors in autumn before temperatures reach 10°C (50°F).

 Suggested planting locations and garden types

-Flower borders and beds, patios, containers, city & courtyard gardens, screening, houseplant, indoor plant, summer patio plant.
+Flower borders and beds, patios, containers, city and courtyard gardens, screening, houseplant, indoor plant, summer patio plant.